lvanschilfgaarde/lordcephei.github.io/pages/ccompdoc.md

 #### _Running ccomp_

 You can also define (and undefine) names on the command line.
-Names defined or undefined on the command line take precedence over those in the source file defined by **C#define**.
+Names so defined (undefined) take precedence over subsequent occurences of **C#define** in the source file.
 Thus if a name is defined in the source code but undefined on the command line, it is undefined.

 **ccomp**{: style="color: blue"} writes to standard output, unless a destination filename is